Paris to Brussels by train Paris to Brussels by train

 Public Transit Links

 Brussels boasts a well-connected public transit system managed by STIB/MIVB.
-From Brussels-Midi, you can hop on metro, tram, or bus services that take you straight into central Brussels.
-Brussels-Central, right in the middle of the tourist hub, offers easy access to many hotels with frequent transit options.
+From Brussels-Midi, you can hop on cheap and efficient metro, tram, or bus services that take you straight into central Brussels.
+Brussels-Central, right in the middle of the tourist hub, offers easy access to many hotels with frequent and affordable transit options.
 At Brussels-North, you’ll find connections to metro, tram, and bus lines, although amenities like luggage storage are currently limited due to ongoing renovations.
 If public transit isn’t your preference, there are other ways to get around.

 Other Transport Methods